QCrypt/website-2021/content/online-conference.md

 All partipants of QCrypt 2020 are bound to the [code of conduct](/code-of-conduct-online) which in particular states that they have to represent themselves by the full name that they use for their professional work.
 Violations of the code of conduct should be reported as [indicated here](/code-of-conduct-online).

 ### Tutorial talks, Invited talks
 The tutorial and invited talks are given live on the zoom webinar, and simultaneously streamed to YouTube.
 Webinar participants can ask questions via the zoom Q&A functionality.
 The speaker will answer the most important questions after the talk on zoom.
-After each session, the speaker is moving over to https://remo.co and will be available there to answer more individual questions (as it is usually the case at real-life conferences).
+After each session, the speaker is moving over to the remo.co room and will be available there to answer more individual questions (as it is usually the case at real-life conferences).

 ### Contributed talks
 The [list of accepted papers](/accepted-papers) is here.
 After making a 20-25 minute video of their talks available before the conference, the live "online" part of presenting contributed articles is divided into thematic sessions on the zoom webinar.
-Each session will include a live 5-minute talk briefly presenting each paper, followed by a panel discussion involving the speakers of the session and moderated by some members of the program committee.
+In each session, 3 to 4 contributed articles will be presented by means of a 5 minute talk each, followed by a panel discussion involving the speakers of the session and moderated by some members of the program committee.
+After each session, the speakers are moving over to the remo.co room and will be available there to answer more individual questions.

 ### Poster sessions
 The [list of accepted posters](/accepted-papers) with PDFs will be available on this website before the conference.
-The two poster sessions take place on https://remo.co .
+The two poster sessions take place in the remo.co room.
 More details will be provided later.

 <!--
 - One poster/presenter per table